 - 6 egg yolks

-Return the saucepan to the stove (low heat).
+- Return the saucepan to the stove (low heat).
 Whisk the mixture continuously for a few minutes until it thickens.
+Taste and adjust sweetener if necessary.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.